-Consistency: The preparation approach of this ESG Report was substantially consistent with the previous year, and explanations were provided regarding data with changes in the scope of disclosure and calculation methodologies.
+Consistency: The preparation approach of this ESG Report was substantially consistent with the ESG report of 2022, and explanations were provided regarding data with changes in the scope of disclosure and calculation methodologies.

 This ESG Report has undergone the internal review process of the Group and was approved by the Board.